zave52/devops_todolist_cicd_task_6_polish_pipeline/README.md

 10. Allow to run only one workflow per pull request (concurrency).
 11. New runs should cancel the previous runs.
 12. Create a Pull Request with the changes.
 13. Pull Requests description should also contain a reference to a workflow run with successful workflow execution.
+14. Provide screenshots confirming that branch protection and status checks are working as expected.
+15. Provide a screenshot confirming `staging` deployment requires manual approval.